Kushner chases Trump's 'ultimate deal' in Middle East

 Netanyahu said such a deal is "within our reach," and promised to work with the Trump administration "to advance peace, stability and security in our region."

 But the short readout of the introduction provided by Israel's Government Press Office lacked clear specifics or any stated goals.
-The White House, in pursuing a peace deal, has yet lay out a framework for negotiations following multiple meetings with Israeli and Palestinian leaders.
+The White House, in pursuing a peace deal, has yet to lay out a framework for negotiations following multiple meetings with Israeli and Palestinian leaders.

-Kushner is scheduled to meet Palestinian Authority President Mahmoud Abbas on Thursday evening.
+That ambiguity was reflected in the readout of Kushner's meeting with Palestinian authority President Mahmoud Abbas.
+Kushner and Abbas expressed optimism about working together to achieve a deal, but there were no concrete steps outlined.

+"We highly appreciate President Trump's efforts to strike a historical peace deal, a statement he repeated more than one time during our meetings in Washington, Riyadh and Bethlehem," Abbas said at the beginning of the meeting, according to Wafa, the official Palestinian news agency.
+"We know that things are difficult and complicated, but there is nothing impossible with these good efforts."

-Before arriving in Tel Aviv, Kushner, along with a delegation that includes Special Envoy for International Negotiations Jason Greenblatt and Deputy Advisor Dina Powell, visited the leaders of Egypt, Jordan, and Saudi Arabia.
+Before arriving in the region, Kushner, along with a delegation that includes Special Envoy for International Negotiations Jason Greenblatt and Deputy Adviser Dina Powell, visited the leaders of Egypt, Jordan, and Saudi Arabia.
 If Trump wants to initiate a regional peace initiative, these three countries are critical players in the process.
-Kushner even met with Egyptian President Abdel Fattah al-Sisi despite the US cutting $100 million from its aid to Egypt this week.
+Kushner even met with Egyptian President Abdel Fattah al-Sisi despite the United States cutting $100 million from its aid to Egypt this week.

 In Tel Aviv and Ramallah, Kushner is encountering two leaders seemingly unable and unwilling to make concessions that are necessary for any real progress.